-The DCS has to operate without any interruption and must hence recover automatically from any errors, including those induced by radiation.
-The long-term operation of the full read-out chain was tested with a number of ELMBs in a radiation environment similar in composition to the one expected in the ATLAS cavern, though at a much greater dose rate [11-10].
-This environment allows to test the various error recovery procedures implemented at the different levels of the read-out.
-A CAN bus of more than 100 m was connected to a PC running the standard read-out chain.
-The test ran permanently for more than two months, which is equivalent to about 300 years of operation of an ELMB at the expected ATLAS dose rate.
-The following precautions and recovery procedures are implemented.
-The CAN controller in the ELMB ensures that messages are sent correctly to the bus and will take any necessary action if errors are detected.
-Bit flips, which were observed at the ELMB by special test software, were also handled correctly by the ELMB firmware.
-The OPC server ensures that all ELMBs on a bus are kept in the operational state by monitoring all messages and sending a software reset when required.
-At the highest level, PVSS scripts were utilized to detect an increase of the current consumption of the bus, which would be an indication for damage by radiation and to reset ELMBs if communication was lost.
-Through this script the power supply for the bus was also controlled allowing for hardware resets by cycling the power.
-The system ran stably without any user intervention for the total time of the test.
+The long-term operation of the full readout chain was tested with a number of ELMBs in a radiation environment similar to that expected in the ATLAS cavern, though with a much greater dose rate.
+This environment allows the different error recovery procedures implemented at the different levels of the readout chain, which are required due to radiation effects to be tested.
+A CAN bus of greater than 100 m was connected to a PC running the CANopen OPC server and PVSS-II.
+The test ran for more than two months, which was equivalent to more than 300 years at the expected ATLAS dose rate in terms of TID.
+The CAN controller in the ELMB ensures that messages are sent correctly to the bus, and will take any necessary action if errors are detected.
+Bit flips were seen during the test at the ELMB using special test software, and these are also handled at the ELMB level.
+The OPC server ensures all ELMBs on a bus are kept in the operational state, monitoring the messages on the bus in case of power glitches.
+At the highest level, PVSS scripts were utilized to monitor the current consumption for the bus (where increase in current is an indication of latch-up or damage from long term TID) and to reset ELMBs if communication has been lost.
+Through this script, the power supply for the bus was controlled allowing for hard resets to be performed.
+No user intervention was necessary during the time of the test.